Write On, Door County is proud to present United States Poet Laureate Tracy K. Smith in a rare evening of reading and discussion.

 “Co-published by Graywolf Press and the Library of Congress, American Journal presents fifty contemporary poems that explore and celebrate our country and our lives.
 Poet Laureate of the United States and Pulitzer Prize winner Tracy K. Smith has gathered a remarkable chorus of voices that ring up and down the registers of American poetry.
 In the elegant arrangement of this anthology, we hear stories from rural communities and urban centers, laments of loss in war and in grief, experiences of immigrants, outcries at injustices, and poems that honor elders, evoke history, and praise our efforts to see and understand one another.
 Taking its title from a poem by Robert Hayden, the first African American appointed as Consultant in Poetry to the Library of Congress, American Journal investigates our time with curiosity, wonder, and compassion.”

-Transportation: Write On is in the process of confirming bus transportation from sites in Northern Door to the Southern Door Community Auditorium and back.
-We will be able to accommodate 56 passengers, with stops in Sister Bay, Fish Creek, and elsewhere.
-If you would like to reserve seating, please contact firstname.lastname@example.org or call 920-868-1457.
+For those who may be unable to drive to Brussels, Write On will provide bus transportation from sites in Northern Door to the Southern Door Community Auditorium and back.
+We will be able to accommodate 56 passengers, so reservations are necessary.
+If you would like to reserve seating, please click here, or call 920-868-1457.
+Scheduled stops/times are: